- Therapy dogs can give a calming presence to places where tension, stress, and anxiety is high, like schools, nursing homes, etc.

 The 25 Best Therapy Dog Breeds List

-Every dog is not capable of the discipline and work needed to become a therapy dog.
+But the reality is not all dog is capable of the discipline and work needed to become therapy dog.

 Small Therapy Dogs Breeds